gauteh/dars/README.md

 $ cargo install --path dars
 ```

-A list of datasets and DAP URLs can be queried at: `http://localhost:8001/data/` (use `curl -Haccept:application/json http://localhost:8001/data/` to JSON).
+A list of datasets and DAP URLs can be queried at: `http://localhost:8001/data/` (use `curl -Haccept:application/json http://localhost:8001/data/` to get JSON).
 Use e.g. `ncdump -h http://..` to explore the datasets.

 ## Docker

-Use [gauteh/dars](https://hub.docker.com/repository/docker/gauteh/dars) or build yourself:
+Use [gauteh/dars](https://hub.docker.com/r/gauteh/dars) or build yourself:

 ```sh
 $ docker build -t dars .